Supplier Partnerships

 Our Approach

 Working in partnership with our suppliers is part of what sets our business apart.
-We believe everyone in our industry deserves to be treated fairly—which is why we have been a driving force behind advocating for a Grocery Code of Conduct in Canada and will continue to have a strong voice at the table until it is finalized.
+We believe everyone in our industry deserves to be treated fairly—which is why we have been a driving force behind advocating for a Grocery Code of Conduct in Canada.
+The code is designed to ensure fair dealings, enhance transparency and encourage collaboration, all while upholding healthy competition.
+We believe the code will safeguard stakeholders across the board—from our dedicated suppliers to the valued consumers we serve.
+Through our focus on bringing the code to fruition and our participation in other industry advocacy networks, we are working to address sector-wide risks and supplier requests, including providing data on various sustainability topics, such as greenhouse gas emissions, labour standards and climate targets.

-Operational responsibility for supplier partnerships sits under three streams:
+Operational responsibility for supplier partnerships sits under four streams:

 National Sourcing